-- 7. Have groups use the ideas on the charts and gather the information for their portion of the portfolio: What photos, articles, and student communications would be important to include?
-Make sure students are aware of the guiding questions for their portion and make sure those questions are addressed in their information. - 8.
-Have each work group share the information they have gathered and explain how each piece is important to be included in the portfolio.
+5. Have groups use the ideas on the charts and gather the information for their portion of the portfolio: What photos, articles, and student communications would be important to

+- 6. Have each work group share the information they have gathered and explain how each piece is important to be included in the portfolio.
 For example, how do the "artifacts" show that we accomplished our goal?
 Indicate changes from beginning to end?
-Demonstrate long-term impact? - 9.
+Demonstrate long-term impact? - 7.
 Explain to students that the last section of the rubric is "Overall Quality of Presentation" and the rubric says "Overall presentation of portfolio is original, creative, and artistic, showing sustained effort and quality attention to detail."
 Ask students how they want to address this portion of the rubric-- do we want to address this portion of the rubric in our portfolio?"
 Chart students' ideas.
-Decide how the portfolio is going to be finalized. - 10.
+Decide how the portfolio is going to be finalized. - 8.
 Have work groups work on their portion of the portfolio and then assemble the whole portfolio.
-As a class, re-check the checklist to make sure that the portfolio is complete. - 11.
+As a class, re-check the checklist to make sure that the portfolio is complete. - 9.
 Make copies of the completed portfolio.
-Send one to Disney! - 12.
+Send one to Disney! - 10.
 Ask students how they would like to publicize their results to the school and to the community.